Hajira-begum/CVweb.github.io/README.md

 # CVweb.github.io
-add cv.html to the url to view the cv mai page.
+add cv.html to the url to view the cv main page.